stripe-samples/issuing-treasury/README.md

 *Note: This application serves as an example and should not proceed to production deployment as it is.*

+## Demo Mode

+### Entering Connect Onboarding Test Data

+This section applies to you if:
+* You're running the sample app in demo mode (using the `NEXT_PUBLIC_DEMO_MODE="true"` environment variable) or are trying out the onboarding process through our [baas.stripe.dev](https://baas.stripe.dev) deployment
+* You've selected to not "Skip onboarding using prefilled info" in the "Complete your profile" page (`/onboard`)

+You will need to enter the following test data to successfully complete the onboarding process.
+Here are the steps:

+1. Click "Continue" to initiate the simulation.
+You'll be guided through the verification steps.
+2. When prompted, use the following test details:
+  * Test Phone Number: `000 000 0000`
+  * Test Email: `Enter any fake email`
+  * Test SMS Verification Code: Click `Use test code`
+3. Finally click `Skip this step` to skip "Verifying your identity".

+It's important to know that in demo mode, all your required account information is automatically generated and submitted when you click "Continue".
+Any attempt to use genuine personal information will result in a mismatch, preventing successful onboarding.

 ## Elevate Your Development with Devias Pro

 The free Devias theme, licensed under MIT, played a vital role in the swift rewrite of this sample app.
 Beyond delivering an elegant UX, this theme seamlessly integrated with Material UI and React, enabling us to create a compelling and high-quality sample app.